-- Alert people in the immediate area of the spill. - Increase ventilation in the area of the spill (open windows, turn on hoods). - Wear protective equipment, including safety goggles, gloves, long-sleeve lab coat and closed toe shoes. - Avoid breathing vapors from the spill. - Use the appropriate kit to neutralize and absorb inorganic acids and bases. - Collect the residue, place in a leak-proof container, and dispose as hazardous chemical waste. - For other chemicals, use appropriate kit or absorb spill with spill pads or dry sand.
+- Alert people in the immediate area of the spill. - Increase ventilation in the area of the spill (open windows, turn on hoods). - Wear protective equipment, including safety goggles, gloves, long-sleeve lab coat and closed toe shoes. - Avoid breathing vapors from the spill. - Use the appropriate kit to neutralize and absorb inorganic acids and bases. - Collect the residue, place in a leak-proof container, and dispose as hazardous chemical waste.

-- Collect residue, place in container, and dispose as hazardous chemical waste. - Clean and decontaminate the spill area with an appropriate cleaning material.
+- For powder chemical spills, consider covering spill with a wet paper towel to reduce airborne dust prior to cleanup. - For other chemicals, use appropriate kit or absorb spill with spill pads or dry sand. - Collect residue, place in container, and dispose as hazardous chemical waste. - Clean and decontaminate the spill area with an appropriate cleaning material.

 If a laboratory contains hazardous chemicals or infectious agents, then a chemical and/or biological spill kit must be available and fully stocked.
-EH&S also has spill kits specific to mercury and hydrofluoric acid spills (contact EH&S for one of these kits or assistance in cleaning one of these spills).
+EH&S also has spill kits specific to mercury, chemotherapy drugs and hydrofluoric acid spills (contact EH&S for one of these kits or assistance in cleaning one of these spills).
 Other items that the Principal Investigator should stock in the spill kit are the listed below.
 If flammable chemicals are used in the lab then non-sparking implements should be used.

 Chemical Spill Kit Biological Spill Kit

 Dustpan and brush or small broom Absorbent

 Chemically resistant gloves, nitrile, neoprene Biologically resistant gloves, nitrile, latex

 Safety glasses/goggles Disinfectant

 Tongs Paper Towels

 Absorbent Safety glasses/goggles

-Tongs
+Neutralizing powders for acid/base spills Tongs